Killing of Eleanor Bumpurs: Legal proceedings

 A grand jury was convened to investigate Sullivan's actions.
 On January 30, 1985, the grand jury indicted Sullivan on charges of second-degree manslaughter, to which Sullivan pleaded not guilty.
 However, on April 12, Judge Vincent A. Vitale of State Supreme Court dismissed the indictment, ruling that under the New York State Penal Code "the evidence before the grand jury was legally insufficient to support the offense charged or any lesser included offense", and that Sullivan's "acts were in conformity with the guidelines and procedures outlined" in the NYPD's Emergency Service Unit manual.
-The case took another turn on appeal when, on November 25, 1986, the New York Court of Appeals reinstated Sullivan's second-degree manslaughter indictment by a 6-1 vote.
+The case took another turn on appeal when, on November 25, 1986, the New York Court of Appeals reinstated Sullivan's second-degree manslaughter indictment by a 6–1 vote.
 Chief Justice Sol Wachtler was the lone dissenter, saying that the evidence warranted more serious charges.

 Trial of Officer Sullivan

 Sullivan waived his right to a jury trial, choosing a bench trial before a judge only.
 The trial opened on January 12, 1987, over two years after Bumpurs' death.
 The trial hinged on whether Sullivan had used excessive force, especially in firing twice at Bumpurs.
 His fellow officers testified that Bumpurs was still not immobilized after the first blast hit her hand, and therefore still posed a threat to the police.
-In addition, two plastic surgeons testifying as expert witnesses for the prosecution said that Bumpurs could have continued to slash at the officers trying to subdue her even after her hand had been injured by the first shotgun blast.
+In addition, two plastic surgeons testifying as expert witnesses for the defense said that Bumpurs could have continued to slash at the officers trying to subdue her even after her hand had been injured by the first shotgun blast.
 By contrast, the emergency room physician who treated Bumpurs immediately after the shooting stood by his grand jury testimony that her hand was left "a bloody stump" by the first shot.
 On February 26, 1987 Judge Fred W. Eggert acquitted Sullivan on the charges of manslaughter.
 On August 4, 1987 federal prosecutors declined to investigate the Bumpurs case.
 Rudy Giuliani, who was the U.S. Attorney in Manhattan at the time, stated that he had found "nothing indicating that the case was not tried fully, fairly and competently", and that there was no "proof of a specific intent to inflict excessive and unjustified force."